EytanKats/edu_resources/collections/representation_learning_papers.md

 _Mathilde Caron, Ishan Misra, Julien Mairal, Priya Goyal, Piotr Bojanowski, Armand Joulin_
 _Jun 2020, NeurIPS_

-- SWAV uses a single neural network to encode two augmented views of the same image into vector representations.
+- SwAV uses a single neural network to encode two augmented views of the same image into vector representations (features).
-- Codes are computed for features by assigning them to prototype vectors.
+- Codes are computed for the features by assigning them to prototype vectors (prototypes).
-- The codes are computed using only the features within a batch while the features equally partitioned by the prototypes.
+- Codes are computed using only the features within a batch while the features equally partitioned by the prototypes.
--
+- The loss function has two terms that setup the 'swapped' prediction problem: the code of one augmented view predicted from features of another augmented view and vice versa.
+- The loss function is jointly minimized with respect to the prototypes used to produce the codes and the parameters of the image encoder used to produce the features.
+- The paper proposes multi-crop strategy where number of low resolution crops (views that cover only small parts of the image) are sampled in addition to two standard resolution crops.
+During training, codes of standard views predicted from features of low resolution views.
+- Use of low resolution multiple crops from one side helps to capture information in terms of relations between parts of a scene or an object, while from another side does not increase significantly the memory and compute requirements.

 ### :small_blue_diamond: Improved Baselines with Momentum Contrastive Learning
 [[ArXiv](https://arxiv.org/abs/2003.04297)]